smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 for the CHKFILE command.

-All new File Arrival jobs in OpCon (version 17.1 and newer) should be configured using the newer \"File Arrival\" job sub-type for IBM i jobs.
+All new File Arrival jobs in OpCon (version 17.1 and newer) should be configured using the newer "File Arrival" job sub-type for IBM i jobs.

 ## Purpose of CHKFILE versus CHKIFSFIL